 Animal Kingdom Theme Park Children’s Services

-Mothers with infants can visit Animal Kingdom worry free with the services of the Baby Care Centers.
+Mothers with infants can visit Animal Kingdom worry-free with the services of the Baby Care Centers.
 The Baby Care Center is located behind Creature Comforts on Discovery Island (left of the Tree of Life before crossing the bridge to Africa).
-The facility offers Guests a place to feed, change and nurse babies.
+The facility offers Guests a place to feed, change, and nurse babies.
 Highchairs, rocking chairs, nursing rooms, changing tables and a microwave to heat bottles and food are available.
-The Baby Care Center also offers formula, bottles, pacifiers, children’s Tylenol, cold and allergy medication, band-aids, Motrin, children’s undergarments, t-shirts and baseball caps for Guests to purchase in those “baby emergencies”.
+The Baby Care Center also offers formula, bottles, pacifiers, children’s Tylenol, cold and allergy medication, band-aids, Motrin, children’s undergarments, t-shirts and baseball caps for Guests to purchase in those “baby emergencies.”

-Stroller rentals are available for single day rentals as well as length of stay.
+Stroller rentals are available for single day rentals as well as the length of stay.
 Visit MFL’s Stroller page for detailed information on stroller rental.

 There’s nothing more frightful to parents than the thought of losing their child in the ocean of people inside a theme park.
-There are many fascinating distractions at Animal Kingdom and children can wander off in a blink of an eye.
+There are many fascinating distractions at Animal Kingdom, and children can wander off in a blink of an eye.
 Be prepared so that you won’t spend precious vacation time frightened and in search of each other.
 Have a plan before your vacation, make and print some Kids Travel IDs.
 There are many designs to choose from, they’re easy to make, and children love to have their own ID cards.

 When you enter Animal Kingdom at the beginning of the day, take a picture of your child from your camera, phone or by a Disney Cast Member on your Photopass so that you can readily show a Cast Member what your child is wearing and what he/she looks like if you should become separated from your child.
 Set up a meeting area in the park.
 Locate a Cast Member so that your child can meet a Cast Member “in person” and will not be afraid of them.
 Let your child know to look for Cast Members with Disney ID tags and to show the Cast Member their ID cards if they could not find you.

 If you become separated, stay in the area and enlist the assistance of a Cast Member to search for your child.
-Most likely your child is in the same vicinity looking for you.
-If you have not located your child after searching the area, and there is more than one adult in your party, split up and have one go to the pre-determined meeting location while another follow the direction of a Cast Member.
+Most likely, your child is in the same vicinity looking for you.
+If you have not located your child after searching the area, and there is more than one adult in your party, split up and have one go to the pre-determined meeting location while another follows the direction of a Cast Member.
 All lost children will be taken to Lost Children inside the Baby Care Center by a Cast Member if they can not locate the parents in the immediate area.

 Animal Kingdom Attraction Height Requirements

-Walt Disney World attractions require children under the age of seven to have someone age 14 or older with them in the “same” ride vehicle and in the “same” row or the row directly behind them.
+Walt Disney World attractions require children under the age of seven to have someone age 14 or older with them in the “same” ride vehicle and the “same” row or the row directly behind them.

 Certain attractions at Disney’s Animal Kingdom also require guests to be of a certain height to ride.
 Visit our Height Requirement page for height requirements to all Walt Disney World attractions.